GiancarlosIO/ecommerce-book-app/README.md

-# Rails-5.1 React boilerplate
+# Ecommerce-books
-A boilerplate built with rails 5.1, react and redux
+simple Ecommerce books app for learning purposes built with rails, react and redux

 # Libs used for development:
 - asyncawait: '1.0.6'